 10 Suggestions for Improving Writing Skills

-Whether you're taking a college English class, want to improve your skills for work or just want a new hobby, any kind of writing requires patience, practice and dedication.
+Whether you are taking a college English class, want to improve your skills for work or just want a new hobby, any kind of writing requires patience, practice and dedication.
 Incorporating writing into your daily routine, understanding its process and creating your own style through word choice, detail and subject matter are just a few ways improve your skills.

 Stephen King has said that if you don't make time to read, you deprive yourself of valuable writing tools.
 Freelance writer Amandah Taylor Blackwell suggests starting with books you enjoy reading, but eventually expanding your horizons.